 Cleveland County Schools, initally operating on a two-hour delay, is now closed for students with a two-hour delay for staff.
 It is also an optional teacher workday.

 Mitchell County Schools, Avery County Schools, Burke County Schools, Gaston County Schools, Cabarrus County Schools Hickory Public Schools and Watauga County Schools will operate on a three-hour delay Tuesday.

 School officials said classes at Livingstone College are canceled for Tuesday but the university is not closed.

-Charlotte-Mecklenburg Schools will be closed for all students Friday, with an optional teacher workday for staff at 10 a.m.
+Rutherford County Schools will be closed for students Tuesday and it's an optional workday for teachers.

 Alexander County Schools, Anson County Schools, Avery County Schools, Burke County Schools, Caldwell County Schools, Catawba County Schools, Hickory Public Schools, Mitchell County Schools, Richmond County Schools and Watauga County Schools were closed for students on Monday.

 Monday was an optional teacher workday for staff at Alexander County Schools, Anson County Schools, Burke County Schools, Caldwell County Schools, Catawba County Schools, Hickory Public Schools and Avery County Schools.